NotDarkn/ultradocs/docs/get-started.md

 </div>

 <p style="text-align: center">
-    This is meant to be a resource that includes <b>ALL</b> strats used in submitted & uploaded runs, so if you're looking to learn a strat from a run, this is probably the resource for you.
+    This is meant to be a resource that includes <b>ALL</b> strats used in top submitted runs, so if you're looking to learn a strat from a run, this is probably the resource for you.
 </p>